 A “win-win” stance means that your goal is for the relationship, rather than for either partner to “win” in a conflict situation.

-Each of us enter into romantic relationships with ideas about what we want based on family relationships, what we’ve seen in the media, and our own past relationship experiences.
-Holding on to unrealistic expectations can cause a relationship to be unsatisfying and to eventually fail.
+Each of us enters into romantic relationships with ideas about what we want based on family relationships, what we’ve seen in the media, and our own past relationship experiences.
+Holding on to unrealistic expectations can cause a relationship to be unsatisfying and eventually fail.
 The following will help you to distinguish between healthy and problematic relationship expectations:

 What you want from a relationship in the early months of dating may be quite different from what you want after you have been together for some time.
 Anticipate that both you and your partner will change over time.
 Feelings of love and passion change with time, as well.
 Respecting and valuing these changes is healthy.

 It is difficult, but healthy, to accept that there are some things about our partners that will not change over time, no matter how much we want them to.
 Learn to accept, and even love, their differences.

 While it is easy to assume that your partner knows your wants and needs, this is often not the case and can be the source of much stress in relationships.
 A healthier approach is to directly express our needs and wishes to our partner.